 It runs 7 hours a day, and is divided between excavation, lab work, exercises, and lectures.
 For every seven course days, there are two days off.
 The course is taught in English and Spanish.

-1800 $ each session. ***If you sign up for two sessions in a row (32 days) that take place in Menorca, the days between sessions (3 or 4 days) you will have the accommodation for free.
+From 1300 $ session. ***If you sign up for two sessions in a row (32 days) that take place in Menorca, the days between sessions (3 or 4 days) you will have the accommodation for free.

 Period(s) of Occupation: The excavation at the Roman city of Sanisera provides all the archaeological documentation necessary for the student to acquire enough training and experience in all aspects surrounding an excavation of the Roman civilization from the II century B.C. to the VI A.D.